“A one man folk industry” BBC Radio 2

 His strong, distinctive voice is enhanced by his instrumental versatility, the ringing strings of his bouzouki, the sweet chords of his mountain dulcimer, the plaintive frailing banjo & the pulsing reeds of his melodeon.
 He’s also a country dance caller, creator & band musician.
 He sings, plays & step dances, sometimes all at once!

 High resolution publicity photo of Pete

-Pete and Sue Coe are among five people who are the latest recipients of Gold Badge awards from the English Folk Dance and Song Society (EFDSS).
+Pete and Sue Coe were among five people in 2016 who were recipients of Gold Badge awards from the English Folk Dance and Song Society (EFDSS).
 Gold Badges are given for unique or outstanding contributions to folk music, dance or song, distinguished service to EFDSS and/or exceptional contributions to EFDSS’ work, MORE….